Should We Keep an Eye on the U.S. Dollar’s Firm Start to the Month?

 - European Manufacturing PMI

-Last weekend, the U.S. dollar rose against the euro after U.S. December personal income data showed increases in both income and spending compared to the previous month.The EUR/USD pair fell from 1.0432 to 1.0350.
-On the hourly chart, the candlesticks fell from the +3σ to the -3σ of the Bollinger Bands.
-On the 4-hour chart, the price broke below the 200 SMA, which had been providing support, with a real body, and on the daily chart, the RSI has fallen from 60 to 45.
+Last weekend, the U.S. dollar rose against the euro after the U.S. December personal income report showed increases in both income and spending compared to the previous month.The EUR/USD pair fell from 1.0432 to 1.0350.
+On the hourly chart, the candlesticks moved from the +3σ to the -3σ levels of the Bollinger Bands.
+On the 4-hour chart, the price broke below the 200 SMA—which had been providing support—with a real-body candle, and on the daily chart, the RSI has fallen from 60 to 45.

-Despite the preliminary January consumer price index for Germany, released on January 31, showing a year-over-year decline from 2.6% in the previous month to 2.3%, the euro rose against the yen.The euro/yen pair rose from 159.916 to 161.479.
+European currencies rose against the yen, even though the preliminary January consumer price index for Germany, released on January 31, showed a year-over-year decline from 2.6% the previous month to 2.3%.The euro/yen pair rose from 159.916 to 161.479.
 On the hourly chart, the price moved from below the 20-period moving average (MA) to above it.
-On the 4-hour chart, the price rebounded from the -3σ line of the Bollinger Bands, and on the daily chart, it avoided hitting a new low for January.
+On the 4-hour chart, the price rebounded from the -3σ level of the Bollinger Bands, and on the daily chart, it avoided hitting a new low for January.